lsoft/ReSequel.Support/README.md

 ### How to start

-For demonstation purposes we will work with `DbProviderExample.sln` from this repository and a local SQL Server instance with address `.`.
+For demonstation purposes we will work with `DbProviderExample.sln` from this repository and a local SQL Server instance with instance name `.`.

 - At first, clone this repo to your computer.
 - Next, install ReSequel Visual Studio Extension from marketplace.